hemant-samurai/wp-v2/README.md

+# Version 2
-#Just Testing the version control of WordPress with Git and GitHub
+## Just Testing the version control of WordPress with Git and GitHub